Postsingular

 Postsingular is a 2007 science-fiction novel written by the American writer Rudy Rucker.
 It focuses upon a cast of San Franciscans and their relationship with emerging uses of nanotechnology.
-It was the first of his works to be licensed under a Creative Commons license and released to the public on the Internet.
+It was the first of Rucker's works to be licensed under a Creative Commons license and released to the public on the Internet.

 A sequel, Hylozoic, was released in 2009, but was not released under a free license.

 Summary

 The novel is divided into four parts.
 Most of the events in the story take place in a future version of San Francisco.

 Part 1

 The first part begins on a New Year's Day, in which a young, 17-year-old Jeff Luty and his friend Carlos Tucay are about to light bottle rockets on Stinson Beach.
 The two boys, who are interested in the young but growing nanotechnology industry, dream about establishing Lu-Tuc Space Tech, and have inserted nanorobots into the rockets.
 After a passing dog had urinated on the rocket, the rockets are lit again.
 However, the rocket eventually misfires, and a launch lug is sent flying into Carlos' right eye, killing him.

 The first part fast forwards several years later, in which Jeff is the CEO of Nantel, the leading nanotechnology company in the world.
 One of the leading employees of the company is engineer Ond Lutter, who works on a project to create "nants".
 However, when Jeff, who is still distraught over Carlos' death, comes to blows with Ond over the creation of a virtual earth with the nants.
-The US government buys the nants, and the president, Dick Dibbs, announces that the earth will be eaten by the nants and converted into a virtual version of the Earth, or "vEarth".
+The US government buys the nants, and the president, Dick Dibbs, announces that the Earth will be eaten by the nants and converted into a virtual version of the Earth, or "vEarth".
 Ond and his family, however, do not agree.
-Ond, who is fired after arguing with Luty and defying him, sets about to write code on paper by hand which should disable the nants and builds an antenna to resist the advance of the nants until the house is the last of the holdouts to persist on physical earth.
+Ond, who is fired after arguing with Luty and defying him, sets about to write code on paper by hand which should disable the nants and builds an antenna to resist the advance of the nants until the house is the last of the holdouts to persist on physical Earth.
 Ond's 9-year-old son Chu, however, is an autistic savant and is able to retain Ond's written code to memory and jumps into the wall of nants that has grown in the Lutter house.
 Chu subsequently jumps back out of the nant wall and the nants begin to retreat.
-By the next day, the nants have mostly reversed all their advances across Earth and restores it in its entirety until they return to the moon and are seemingly shot out of existence by a Chinese satellite.
+By the next day, the nants have mostly reversed all their advances across Earth and restores it in its entirety until they return to the Moon and are seemingly shot out of existence by a Chinese satellite.